BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Node Case Format

-A `node` case is encoded as a CBOR array, and used when one or more assertions are present on the envelope.
+A `node` case is encoded as a CBOR array, and MUST be used when one or more assertions are present on the envelope.
 It MUST NOT be present when there is not at least one assertion.
 The first element of the array is the envelope's `subject`, Followed by one or more `assertion-element`s, each of which MUST be an `assertion`, or the `encrypted` or `elided` transformation of that assertion.
 The assertion elements MUST appear in ascending lexicographic order by their digest.
 The array MUST NOT contain any assertion elements with identical digests.

 ~~~ cddl
 node = [envelope-content, + assertion-element]